Skip to content

 Keenan Wellar has served as Co-Leader and Director of Communications for charitable organization LiveWorkPlay since 1997.
 Keenan was a co-founder of the agency and served as a volunteer board member from 1995-1997, before leaving his full-time role as a network manager with Canada’s SchoolNet.
 He accepted the first staff position at LiveWorkPlay under the direction of an independent board, elected by members comprised mainly of adults with disabilities and their families.

 As the media and public relations spokesperson for LiveWorkPlay, Keenan champions inclusion for people with intellectual disabilities and autistic persons in the Ottawa area community, as well as provincially as a founding member of the From Presence To Citizenship initiative, and nationally and internationally in partnership with housing, employment, and other advocacy organizations, including Community Living Ontario and Inclusion International.
 He has appeared in more than 100 media interviews and has been the subject of career features in the Globe and Mail, Ottawa Citizen, and Ottawa Sun.
-Formerly a regular on the 1310 News radio Power Lunch, he is now joining 580 CFRA live on Saturday mornings about once a month to discuss current affairs on the Weekly Roundup Panel with Andrew Pinsent.
+Formerly a regular on the 1310 News radio Power Lunch, he is now joining 580 CFRA live on Saturday mornings about once a month to discuss current affairs on the Weekly Rundown Panel with Andrew Pinsent.

 Keenan has received individual recognition such as a United Way Community Builder award (2010), Honourary Lifetime Membership with the Golden Key International Society (2018), Community Living Ontario Social Media advocacy leader of the year (2014), was featured as an inclusion champion on Challenges and Change with Craig Oliver (2016) and was featured on CTV Ottawa Amazing People with his wife Julie Kingstone (2015) and many key supporters of the organization.